jordan-breton/uws-reverse-proxy/README.md

 - [x] Documentation
   - [x] Code API
   - [x] README
-  - [ ] A demo repository.
+  - [X] A demo repository.
 - [x] Publish on NPM
-- [ ] Better error management
+- [x] Better error management
-  - [ ] Allow answering stream errors that are happening before the client response is written with proper HTTP formatted response instead of shutting down the connection like a savage.
+  - [x] Allow answering stream errors that are happening before the client response is written with proper HTTP formatted response instead of shutting down the connection like a savage.
+  - [x] Allow for errors customization
 - [ ] When a content-length header is present in the response, using uWebSockets.js `tryEnd` instead of `write`to avoid adding `Transfer-Encoding: chunked` to every request.
 - [ ] Edge cases handling regarding proxying (HTTP 100 continue, headers cleanup)